EGAdams/SMOL_AI/scoreboard_object_creation.md

 Act as a world-class C++ developer.
 You are an expert at Object-Oriented Programming.
 You always adhere to SOLID Programming principles.
 You are my assistant and excellent teacher.
 We are going to develop a C++ project that we are going to test.
 We are going to build and test each object individually.

 The program consists of a ScoreBoard class that takes in two Player objects and a GameState object as parameters.
 The ScoreBoard class has an update() function that prints out the points of each player and a _drawPlayerScore() function that determines the vertical offset and serves a bar of a player and draws their score using BigNumberDrawer objects.
 The _translate() function translates the raw score into a string format.
-The _showLittleNumbers() function draws little numbers on a canvas.

 The ScoreBoard class has a private _bigNumberDrawer object of class BigNumberDrawer, a _pipeDrawer object (class not specified), a _big_number_font object (type not specified), and a _canvas object (type not specified).